zveda/cash-rip/README.md

 # Usage

-Short version: The buyer does Invite -> CheckAddress -> Send Funds -> Release in that order.
-The merchant does AcceptInvite -> Send Goods -> RequestRelease in that order.
+Short version: The buyer does Create Contract -> CheckAddress -> Send Funds -> Release in that order.
+The merchant does Accept Invite -> Send Goods -> RequestRelease in that order.

 Long verson: